File Storage for VPC profiles

 The application I/O size directly impacts storage performance.
 If the application I/O size is smaller than the throughput multiplier that is used by the profile to calculate the bandwidth, the IOPS limit is reached before the throughput limit.
 Conversely, if the application I/O size is larger, the throughput limit is reached before the IOPS limit.

-Defined performance profile
+Defined performance profiles

 With the dp2